 Add the Shrunken Sweater

 Add the sweater, and gently swish it through the water solution to ensure all the fibers are thoroughly wet.
 Soak for at least 30 minutes or up to two hours.
 This will help soften and relax the wool fibers enough to allow for reshaping.

 Remove the Sweater Without Rinsing

 Remove the sweater from the soaking solution, but don't rinse.
 Gently squeeze out excess moisture without wringing or twisting the garment.
 Allow the solution to drain out of the sweater.

 Remove Excess Water

-Lay the sweater flat on a thick cotton towel and roll the towel into a jelly roll to absorb as much moisture as possible.
+Place the sweater flat on a thick cotton towel, and roll up the two together to absorb as much moisture as possible.
 Repeat with a second dry towel if the sweater still seems excessively wet.